A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense

-{The top panel of} Fig. \ref{fig:stellarssfr} checks this hypothesis.
-It shows the average SFR of galaxies in SDSS with a yellow three dots-dashed line alongside that of the simulated galaxies {(black filled and open circles)} within the cluster simulation.
-The latter are split in three groups: those within the {$\sim$2~Mpc} virial radius called `inside' in red, those within $\sim$6~Mpc (approximately the zero velocity radius\footnote{Radius at which the mean velocity of galaxies starts to be zero from outward to inward.} but beyond the virial radius called `outskirt' in blue and those beyond $\sim$6~Mpc but within $\sim$12~Mpc (to avoid the low-resolution contaminated area) called `suburb' in black.
-Transparent areas stand for the 16th and 84th percentiles.
-Clearly at a given mass, our simulated galaxies in a cluster environment be they inside, in the outskirt or in the suburb form less stars by a factor of $\sim$1.4~dex than observed galaxies in the field. {The absence of a strong SFR gradient with distance from the cluster centre is not unexpected.
-All three regions considered here remain within the gravitational and hydrodynamical influence of Virgo and its connected large-scale structure.
-Recent works have demonstrated that environmental quenching can extend well beyond the virial radius, affecting galaxies in filaments and infall regions up to several virial radius \citep[e.g.][]{2017MNRAS.470.4186B}.
-In this context, the similar suppression of star formation across the ‘inside,’ ‘outskirt,’ and ‘suburb’ samples reflects the large spatial reach of cluster-driven processes rather than a shortcoming of the model.
+Recent works have demonstrated that environmental quenching can extend well beyond the virial radius, thus affecting galaxies in filaments and infall regions up to several virial radii \citep[e.g.,][]{2017MNRAS.470.4186B}.
+In this context, the similar suppression of star formation across the inside, outskirts, and suburbs samples reflects the large spatial reach of cluster-driven processes rather than a shortcoming of the model.